 The attribute traceReportingFormat defines the method for reporting the produced measurements.
 The selectable options are file-based or stream-based reporting.
 In case of file-based reporting the attribute traceCollectionEntityIPAddress is used to specify the IP address to which the trace records shall be transferred, while in case of stream-based reporting the attribute traceReportingConsumerUri specifies the streaming target.

 The mandatory attribute traceTarget determines the target object of the TraceJob.
 Dependent on the network element to which the Trace Session is activated different types of the target object are possible.
 The attribute pLMNTarget defines the PLMN for which sessions shall be selected in the Trace Session in case of management based activation when several PLMNs are supported in the RAN.

+The attribute listOfTraceMetrics allows configuration of which messages shall be recorded.

 The attribute jobType specifies the kind of data to collect.
 In case of TRACE_ONLY, the configuration parameters of attribute traceConfig shall be applied.
 In case of IMMEDIATE_MDT_ONLY, LOGGED_MDT_ONLY, RLF_REPORT_ONLY, RCEF_REPORT_ONLY and LOGGED_MBSFN_MDT the configuration parameters of attribute mdtConfig or a subset of these shall be applied.
 In case of 5GC UE level measurements only, the configuration parameters of attribute ueMeasConfig shall be applied.
 In case of any combination of Trace, Immediate MDT, and 5GC UE level measurements, the configuration parameters of the corresponding attributes, traceConfig, mdtConfig and ueMeasConfig are applicable.